 Several researchers have developed valuable visualization methods that represent the more common second order tensors, both symmetric and anti-symmetric, such as stress and strain tensors, velocity gradients, rate of strain tensors, and momentum flux density tensors that are used in solids and fluid applications, [Delmarcelle and Hessellink (1993)].
-When tensors are generalized as vector fields, the approach has been to use vector visualization techniques.
-Several tensor visualization techniques are extensions of the more common vector visualization techniques but lack the information rich properties inherently associated with higher order tensors.
+When tensors are generalized as vector fields the more common vector visualization techniques can be used but lack the information rich properties inherently associated with higher order tensors.

 Second order tensor visualization techniques are widespread, from scalar contractions, localized iconic figures to global continuous structures that can convey continuum spatial properties more effectively.
 Every technique brings its own advantages with inevitable drawbacks such as: visual cluttering, information overloading and information contraction (See Table 1).
 Depending on the physical or mathematical property being investigated, vector and scalar information can be extracted from second order tensors using inner products and matrix decomposition.
 Consequently simpler visualization techniques can be employed to visualize this extracted information.
-More complete visualization techniques use all the terms of second order tensors, which are used to create Lamé's stress ellipsoids.
-Haber glyphs.
-Reynolds glyphs, and HWY glyphs.
+More complete visualization techniques use all the terms of second order tensors, which are used to create Lamé's stress ellipsoids, Haber glyphs, Reynolds glyphs, and HWY glyphs.
 These ellipsoids and glyphs are localized icons ("glyphs") based on eigenvalueeigenvector decompositions, except for Reynolds and HWY stress tensor glyphs which base their geometric shape on additional normal and shear tensor transformation properties.
 By means of hyper-streamlines the underlying 3D topological structure and global properties of second order tensor fields can also be visualized.